svn2github/lazarus-ccr/applications/biffexplorer/readme.txt

 contents of that byte and the following ones as integer, double, string (page "Values").

-For compiling, note that the program requires the following packages from ccr
+For compiling, note that the program requires the following packages:

-- "KControls"
+- "KControls" (ccr version)
-- "lclextensions"
+- "lclextensions" (use version from Online-Package Manager)
-- "VirtualTreeview-new"
+- "VirtualTreeview4" (version 4.8.7.4, install using the Online-Package manager)